soudk/PyDinsky/README.md

 ## Use Your Favorite Cities to Generate Images
 The color schemes used for the walkers are generated using the current temperature of the cities of your choice, pulled from the [OpenWeather](https://openweathermap.org/) API.
 A cold scheme for a colder day, a warm scheme for a blazing hot day, and a medium scheme for everything in between.

+We used the [Bokeh](https://bokeh.org/) python package to generate an interactive web app.
+You can pick from a list of cities and the weather API is queried for the current temperature.
+The website is the deployed using [Heroku](https://dashboard.heroku.com/).
+You can now add as many cities as you like!

 ## Try It Out
 Web app available at: https://pydinsky.herokuapp.com/main-bokeh